As much as we can say that cyber security measures are advancing, we can say the same about cyber criminals and their strategies.

-Whenever possible, reduce user privileges on endpoints and use policies to control what is allowed and not allowed to be executed on a computer.
+Whenever possible, reduce user privileges on endpoints and use policies that restrict access to critical systems.

-A “successful” ransomware attack can be financially devastating to the victim.
-The combination of a ransom, downtime, and reputational damage is more than enough to put you out of business.
+A “successful” ransomware attack, such as the one Garmin fell victim to, can be financially devastating to a company.
+The costs of a ransom, downtime, and reputational damage are more than enough to put you out of business.

 Cyber Security Hub : Access Exclusive Cyber Security Content